luigilatorre/European-Soccer-Analysis-SQL/README.md

 - **Result**: 45 unique combinations.

 ## Conclusion
 This project demonstrates proficiency in SQL for sports data analysis.
-It showcases the ability to extract meaningful insights from a complex soccer database, revealing trends in team performance, player health statistics, and league dynamics.
+It showcases the ability to extract meaningful insights from a soccer database, revealing trends in team performance, player health statistics, and league dynamics.

-## Future Work
-Potential extensions for this project include:
-- Incorporating machine learning models for match outcome prediction.
-- Visualizing data trends using tools like Tableau or Power BI.
-- Expanding the analysis to include player performance metrics and team strategies.

 ## Tools Used
 - Google BigQuery